openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 Verify you have multiple initiators available on the compute node for I/O
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Create a 3GB VMAX volume.
+Create a 3GB PowerMax volume.
 #.
-Create an instance from image out of native LVM storage or from VMAX
+Create an instance from image out of native LVM storage or from PowerMax
    storage, for example, from a bootable volume
 #.
 Attach the 3GB volume to the new instance: